anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 Proving the ‘right’ value to the operator and vendor community is ultimately what will ensure adoption of CNTT requirements.
 These field trials are intended to verify and validate the requirements and  methods developed by CNTT so that adjustments can be made to ensure the intended value is being delivered.

-CNTT shall evaluate all feedback and test results to understand whether CNTT methods and measures are meeting intended purposes.
+CNTT shall evaluate all feedback and test results to understand whether CNTT methods and measures are meeting intended objectives.
 If a method or measure is not meeting its intended purpose, it shall be identified as a gap or an issue for resolution.
-Determinations if and when adjustments or adaptations are needed shall be made to by CNTT community.
+Determinations if and when adjustments or adaptations are needed shall be made to by the CNTT community.

 <a name="9.5.2.10.1"></a>